4paradigm/OpenMLDB/docs/en/conf.md

 # Configure the thread pool size, no need to modify
 #--thread_pool_size=16
-# Configure the number of failed retries, the default is 3
+# Configure the number of retry attempts, the default is 3
 #--request_max_retry=3
 # Configure the request timeout, the default is 12 seconds
 #--request_timeout_ms=12000